Jyotsna0303/DSA/README.md

 15. check if a given array can be divided into three parts with equal sum.
 16. check if there is a subarray with 0 sum-- prefix sum +hashing
 17. Find longest subarray with Os and 1s in an given binary array.- prefix sum+hashing
-18. questions from geeksforgeeks theory for prefix sum+ problems in theory. + Problems in array section.
+18. questions from geeksforgeeks theory for prefix sum+ problems in theory. + Problems in array section remaining problems of array.